 Millions of cancer patients across the world receive chemotherapy each year.
 Based on published literature, p53 mutations are present in about 50% of all cancer patients. p53-mutation testing is available using standard gene tests such as FoundationOne.
-Since ALRN-6924 selectively acts only on cells with non-mutated or wild-type p53, our precision medicine approach is to use mutated p53 as a biomarker to identify and treat cancer patients with ALRN-6924 as a myelopreservation agent.
+Since ALRN-6924 is designed to selectively act only on cells with non-mutated or wild-type p53, our precision medicine approach is to use mutated p53 as a biomarker to identify and treat cancer patients with ALRN-6924 as a chemoprotective agent.

-Chemotherapies used to treat cancer patients cause toxicities in normal tissues and organs, thereby limiting the dose and schedule of these drugs and reducing their efficacy.
-Chemotherapy-related toxicities of the bone marrow, which can be life threatening, include anemia, neutropenia and thrombocytopenia.
-These toxicities can also lead to fatigue, increased risk of infection, sepsis and bleeding.
-This is because chemotherapies preferentially act on all proliferating cells as those cells proceed through the cell replication cycle, but lack specificity for cancer cells and, consequently, can damage normal, healthy cells.
-In non-clinical studies our lead product, ALRN-6924, arrests cell proliferation in normal bone marrow cells with wild-type p53 while leaving cancer cells with mutations in p53 unaffected and, therefore, susceptible to chemotherapy.
-As a result, we believe that treatment of cancer patients with ALRN-6924 may reduce the toxic effects of chemotherapy in the bone marrow without adversely impacting the anti-cancer activity of chemotherapy against p53-mutant tumor cells.
+Chemotherapies used to treat cancer patients cause toxicities in normal tissues and organs, thereby limiting the dose and schedule of these drugs and potentially reducing their efficacy.
+Chemotherapy-related toxicities of the bone marrow, which can be life threatening, include neutropenia, thrombocytopenia and anemia.
+These toxicities can also lead to increased risk of infection, sepsis, bleeding and fatigue.
+This is because chemotherapies preferentially act on all proliferating cells as those cells proceed through the cell replication cycle, but chemotherapy lacks specificity for cancer cells and, consequently, can damage normal, healthy cells.
+In non-clinical studies our product candidate, ALRN-6924, arrested cell proliferation in normal bone marrow cells with wild-type p53 while leaving cancer cells with mutations in p53 unaffected and, therefore, susceptible to chemotherapy.
+As a result, we believe that treatment of cancer patients with ALRN-6924 may reduce the toxic effects of chemotherapy in the bone marrow and in other normal tissues and organs without adversely impacting the anti-cancer activity of chemotherapy against p53-mutant tumor cells.